MasterBuilder8/alx-pre_course/README.md

-My second readme, here is to software  engineering
+here is to software  engineering